periph/website/site/content/news/2020/a_new_start/index.md

 +++
 date = "2020-12-30T00:00:00"
 title = "A new start"
-description = "A new layout for Go modules" author = "Marc-Antoine Ruel" authorlink = "https://maruel.ca" tags = []
+description = "A new layout for Go modules in v3.6.7" author = "Marc-Antoine Ruel" authorlink = "https://maruel.ca" tags = []